 Digital smile makeovers

-Here are two digital smile makeovers that can give you an idea of the relative advantages and disadvantages of having your teeth just look like they've been straightened by placing dental crowns (or possibly veneers), or really realigned using orthodontic treatment (braces).
+This page features two digital smile makeovers that can give you an idea of the comparative advantages and disadvantages of having your teeth just look like they've been straightened by placing dental crowns (or possibly veneers), or really realigned using orthodontic treatment (braces).

 Digital smile makeover #1: Advantages and disadvantages of straightening teeth with braces.